nipponjo/tts_arabic/README.md

 The sequence of transformations is as follows:
 *Text* &rarr; Phonemizer &rarr; *Phonemes* &rarr; Tokenizer &rarr; *Token Ids* &rarr; **Text->Mel** model &rarr; *Mel spectrogram* &rarr; **Vocoder** model &rarr; *Wave*

 The `Text->Mel` models map token ids to mel frames.
 All models use the 80 bin configuration proposed by [HiFi-GAN](https://github.com/jik876/hifi-gan).
 This mel spectrogram contains frequencies up to 8kHz.
 The `vocoder` models map the mel spectrogram to a waveform.
 The vocoders with `vocoder_id` `hifigan` and `vocos` artificially extend the bandwidth to 11025Hz, and `vocos44` to 22050Hz.
+Samples for comparing the models can be found [here](https://nipponjo.github.io/tts-arabic-speakers/#models-cmp).

 TTS options:
 ```python